 First Input Delay (FID)

 The first input delay estimates how fast the page interacts with the user’s requests.
-For example, if a user clicks on a button, how fast the browser processes such a request and generates the result is calculated by FID.
+For example, when a user clicks on a button, how quickly the browser processes that request and generates the result is calculated by FID.

 The update will check whether pages are mobile-friendly or not.
-The relevant results must be readable without tapping or zooming, the page must avoid horizontal scrolling, unplayable content, and tap targets must be appropriately spaced.
-Safe Browsing
+The relevant results must be readable without tapping or zooming, the page must avoid horizontal scrolling and unplayable content, and tap targets must be appropriately spaced.

 Safe browsing means the page must not contain deceptive or malicious content.
 It’s designed with user’s security and privacy in mind and identifies websites appearing fraudulent.
 Once data is flagged as malicious, it can’t be used anywhere else in Google.